Lenstralab/smFISH/README.md

     git clone https://github.com/Lenstralab/smFISH.git
     cd smFISH

+# Version of code used for Patel et al.
+    git checkout 011e50731237ca2fc8427099996a788244fe5ec9

-# Code used for Brouwer et al.
+# Version of code used for Brouwer et al.
     git checkout 28e6f801bbf95c88a18d09074adbd96ca12b430a

-# Code used for Gowthaman et al.
+# Version of code used for Gowthaman et al.
     git checkout 36e73147e1c61a57e3ebfac595017d01a0553130

 ## Installation